sagb/rsync-super/README.md

 ## Security Considerations

 - Rsync-super starts as an SUID binary, i.e., jumps to **super**user, until the early chroot.
-**Any user who is allowed to run rsync-super with arbitrary arguments has full control over the system.**
+**A user who is allowed to run rsync-super with arbitrary arguments potentially has full control over the system.**
-To partially mitigate this, rsync-super accepts only a single `LOGIN_UID` and refuses `--chroot-uid` or `--chroot-gid` of less than 1000.
+To partially mitigate this, rsync-super can be run from only a single `LOGIN_UID` hardcoded at build time, and it refuses `--chroot-uid` or `--chroot-gid` values less than 1000.
 Try hard to prevent `LOGIN_UID` from running arbitrary commands, i.e., from escaping `.authorized_keys` restrictions.